-How I designed an easy diy outdoor living wall
+How I designed an easy DIY Outdoor Living Plant Wall

 Since it’s Memorial Day and the unofficial 1st day of summer today, I thought I’d share my latest outdoor project with you.

-I DIY’d an easy outdoor living wall!
-I have to say I am delighted with how this one turned out.
+I DIY’d an easy outdoor living wall and have to say I am delighted with how this one turned out!!

-It’s something I have wanted to add to an outdoor space forever, and I finally decided to go for it.
+I have wanted to add an outdoor green wall to our small deck space forever and finally decided to go for it.

 Today, I am sharing how I made it, why I chose the plants, and what I will do differently next year!